jan-chlebek/Power-Platform-Samples/svg-loading-spinners/README.md

 # SVG Loading Spinners

-One of the best way to learn to implement simple, static animations in Canvas Apps?
-Learn SVG!
-It's roboust format that allows you to perform vector graphic animations that are compliant with any web-based technology including Canvas Apps.
+One of the best ways to learn to implement simple, static animations in Canvas Apps - learn SVG!
+SVG is a robust format that allows you to perform vector graphic animations that are compliant with any web-based technology including Canvas Apps.
 The simplest way to get started?
 Start experimenting with loading spinners!
+SVG lets you transform objects by moving, rotating, changing opacity, and many more.
+To best understand it, review some examples, go through some tutorials (highly recommending [w3schools](https://www.w3schools.com/graphics/svg_animation.asp)), and maybe try experimenting with LLMs!

 ![preview](./assets/svg-loading-spinners.gif)